-Organizers are gearing up for the 53rd Annual African-American Day Parade set for Sunday, Sept.
-18 in Harlem.
+Organizers are gearing up for the 54th Annual African American Day Parade set for Sunday, Sept.
+17 in Harlem.
 Before you head to the festivities, here are some things you need to know.

-This year’s African American Day Parade is the first in-person parade in two years.
-In 2020 and 2021, the parade was held virtually due to the COVID-19 pandemic.
-The 2022 event is the 53rd annual African American Day Parade.
-The parade was first held in 1969 and was started by Livingston Wingate and Conrad Peters along with 11 other community organizers.
+This year’s African American Day Parade takes on special meaning.
+It is the first parade since the passing of founder Abraham L. Snyder, who died in February at age 87.
+The African American Day Parade was first held in 1969 and was also started by Livingston Wingate and Conrad Peters along with 11 other community organizers.
 Founding organizers wanted “the community to come together and celebrate Black American heritage, talents and accomplishments, while also honoring our ancestors.”

 2. Be sure to catch the Pre-Parade Show.

-3. Health takes the spotlight for this year’s theme.
+3. Culture takes the spotlight for this year’s theme.

-The theme for this year’s parade is “Good Health is Essential” honoring individuals and organizations that have made key contributions to the African American community in the field of health.
+The theme for this year’s parade is “Celebrating African American Culture” honoring individuals and organizations that have made key cultural contributions to the African American community.

-Along with Mayor Adams, several other politicians will be at the parade.
-Expect to see Gov. Kathy Hochul, Public Advocate Jumaane Williams and State Attorney General Letitia James.
-With the upcoming general election in November, there will also be several candidates walking the parade route.
+Several politicians will be marching in the parade.
+Expect to see Gov. Kathy Hochul, Mayor Eric Adams, Public Advocate Jumaane Williams, State Attorney General Letitia James along with several city and state politicians.
+With the General Election in November, some candidates will be walking the parade route.

 8. You’ll see your family, friends and neighbors IN the parade.

 Several community and national organizations along with churches, labor unions, colleges, sororities and fraternities are participating in the parade.
 So, if you see someone you know walking the route, give them a shout!